I Don’t Just Launch a Product and Pray. Here’s What I Do

 People realized ideas they thought were great would not have worked at all.
 And learned how to tweak mediocre ideas to make them irresistible and profitable.

-Here’s an example where a reader shares her original business idea, along with the new idea she discovered after talking to someone she thought would be interested.
+Here’s an example where a reader shares her original business idea and the new idea she discovered after talking to someone she thought would be interested.

 You’ll learn what she expected this friend to say, what she actually said, and how that totally changed her business plan.